 Ken Madden, University of British Columbia, Canada

-Margaret Gillis, International Longevity Centre Canada, Canada
+Margaret Gillis, ILC Canada, Canada

 The novel coronavirus and its devastating effects on older adults has been cited as examples of both ageism and a lack of societal supports for healthy aging.
 In reality, however, the pandemic merely amplified structural inequalities and issues that have been present for many years.